odclcslkrpb5k/batman/README.md

 * A thing can inhabit one or more location, as determined by its type's `max_locations`
-* If a thing's `max_locations` is 1, PUTting it to a new location will remove it any existing location
+* If a thing's `max_locations` is 1, PUTting it to a new location will remove it from any existing location
-* If a thing's `max_locations` is >1 and it already is already at this max, more PUTs will error
+* If a thing's `max_locations` is >1 and it already is at this max, more PUTs will error
 * You can't put a thing inside of a location that has a type with `max_contents=0`
 * You can't exceed a location type's `max_contents`